seydx/homebridge-bravia-tvos/README.md

 | interval | **No** | Polling interval in seconds _(Default: 10s)_ |

+## Multiple TVs

+If u have added multiple TVs to homebridge via this plugin, please note that all TVs except the first one will be published as "external accessories" !
+That means, you need to add this TVs manually to HomeKit.
+It will be not exposed via the bridge.
+This is necessary due to handling of the TVs via Apple

 ## Supported clients

 This plugin has been verified to work with the following apps on iOS 12.2: